twada/coverlay.el/README.md

 This command is bound to "C-c lf" by default.

+And reread current coverage file

+    M-x coverlay-reload-file

+This command is bound to "C-c lg" by default.

 You can also manually toggle the overlays in the current buffer.